How To Complain Diplomatically

 Opposite of the arguer is the fighter.The attitude of the fighter is "I'm right, you're wrong" and "I know what I'm talking about, you don't".
 With domineering individuals the attitude is "It's my way or the highway."
 The fighter or controlling person is looking to impose his wish upon the other person and is shooting for a win-lose situation.

 As part of my communication program, I introduce the couple to "The Nineteen Rules of Engagement" for constructive arguing.
 Arguing is part of the problem-solving process, and therefore an important ingredient in a relationship.
 People should argue constructively when they have differences about a matter.
 However, once they violate one of the nineteen rules, they've crossed a line, they are no longer arguing.
 They have done something hostile and are in the beginning stages of a fight.
-Even a single violation of the nineteen rules is like taking the ball off the court in sports.
-You've crossed a line; you're not playing the game anymore
+Even a single violation of the nineteen rules is the equivalent of the dangerous crossing of a line and facing opposite traffic, or taking the ball off the court in sports.
+You're not acteing according to the rules anymore.

 Learning the Nineteen Rules